-Diet cultures cornerstone is a value on thinness above all else.
-It glorifies altering ones body weight, shape and size to fit its hearty demands and feed the system of oppression.
+Diet cultures values thinness above all else.
+It glorifies altering ones body weight, shape and size with the promise of attaining an ever changing and rarely achievable “thin” ideal.

 Diet culture remains so powerful because it is interwoven in our lives in many intricate layers.

 You don’t see diet culture coming- because it disguised itself within highly valued ideals such as working hard, honoring the body, and sharing ideas of wellbeing.